SrivatsaMG/letsdoo/README.md

 ## Getting Started

-To run the Todo List web app on your local machine, follow these steps:
+To run the letsdoo web app on your local machine, follow these steps:

 1. Clone the repository: